Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Experiments

 As ETH-XGaze~\cite{Zhang2020ETHXGaze} is a camera-synchronized dataset, we implement multi-view reconstruction using the Agisoft Metashape software~\cite{agisoft_metashape}.
 Since reconstruction quality under dark environments drops extensively, we only reconstruct the full-light frames.

-Through preliminary analysis, it is confirmed that there is a discrepancy between the external parameters provided by the dataset and the actual camera images.
+Through preliminary analysis, it is confirmed virtually that there is a discrepancy between the external parameters provided by the dataset and the actual camera images.
 This is possibly due to the drift of the camera position after camera calibration, and the discrepancy varies for each subject.
 Therefore, we first use Metashape to optimize the camera extrinsic parameters for each subject.
 The Metashape optimization takes the 18 images of each frame of the target subject as input, as well as the fixed intrinsic parameters provided by the dataset.
 This provides updated extrinsic parameters for each frame, and we discard frames whose camera position diverges by more than 10 mm from the raw average position.
 We use the average value of the other remaining frames as the final extrinsic parameters for the subject.
 We then use the recalibrated extrinsic parameters and the original intrinsic parameters to perform the multi-view face reconstruction.
 Based on the reconstruction results, we render and denote the dataset as \mvxgaze.
 Random factors for background augmentation are kept the same, and sample images from these reconstruction methods are shown in \Fref{fig:recon_compare}.